-The survey consisted of 18.7 line km of VLF-EM survey of the property as shown on Map 2.
+The survey consisted of 20 line km of VLF-EM survey of the property as shown on Map 2.
+The survey area occurs to the immediate northeast of the previous survey and extends across the southern part of the Well 3 and 4 Claims.

-The base line, on a bearing of due east, was extended for 1700 m being well flagged with survey flagging.
+The base line, on a bearing of due east, was extended for 1900 m being well flagged with survey flagging.
 The survey lines were run perpendicular to the base line (north-south) at a 100 m spacing.
 The instrument readings were taken every 20 m along the survey lines facing towards the transmitter at Seattle.